mlswg/mls-extensions/draft-ietf-mls-extensions.md

 `hash_or_data = data`) or inditectly via a hash (if `hash_or_data = hash`).

-The owning extension can read and write the state stored in an `ExtensionState` extension using an extension-defined proposal (see {{proposals}}).
-The semantics of the proposal determines how the state is changed.
+The owning extension can read and write the state stored in an `ExtensionState` extension using an extension-defined proposal, or with the existing GroupContextExtensions proposal.

 The `read` variable determines the permissions that other MLS extensions have w.r.t. the data stored within. `read` allows other MLS extensions to read that